neherlab/pangraph/dev/design/merge.md

 ### 3.5 Implementation notes

-- **Relabel in place.** Block consensuses are the bulk of a graph's memory; building a relabeled copy would double peak usage on a large base graph.
-Use `std::mem::take` on the three maps and rebuild them in place.
+- **Move, don't clone.** Block consensuses are the bulk of a graph's memory; relabeling a cloned copy would double peak usage on a large base graph. `relabel` therefore takes the graph by value and destructures it (`let Self { paths, blocks, nodes } = self;`), so each map can be drained into its replacement and the sequences are moved rather than copied.
-- No new constructors are needed: `PangraphBlock::new`, `PangraphNode::new(Some(id), …)` and
+- `PangraphNode::new(Some(id), …)` and `PangraphPath::new(Some(id), …)` already accept an explicit
-  `PangraphPath::new(Some(id), …)` all accept an explicit id.
+  id.
+Blocks own their consensus behind private fields, so `PangraphBlock::relabel(self, id, node_map)` does the equivalent from inside the type, moving the consensus and the edits across.
 - References to rewrite: the three map keys, `PangraphBlock::alignments` keys, `PangraphNode::{block_id, path_id}`, and `PangraphPath::nodes`.
 - **Assert injectivity.** After relabeling, the three maps must have the same lengths as before (a